 Matoca

 Matoca is a 1973 game from publisher Alabe Products.
-Bruce Whitehill kndly sent me following scans of the game:

-Played in a 5 hexhex board.
-12 for the first turn.
-After that a turn is to place two stones, or three if the opponent's biggest group is bigger than the player's (recursively).
+For the first turn, first player drops one stone, second player drops two.
+After that, a turn is to place two stones, or three if the opponent's biggest group is bigger than the player's (recursively).
 Passes are always legal instead of placements.

 When the board is full, the recursively-largest connected group wins.